Are you following us on social media?

 I’m Asha and I am currently working as an Employer Engagement Adviser for the RASS Team.
 My role entails providing support to refugees and asylum seekers to secure potential employment opportunities, progressing into work.
 I will be supporting and encouraging individuals to identify potential job goals through participation of services provided by GCC and their partners including learning opportunities to improve their transferable skills along with employment support.

-My previous role was for Standguide working for the Restart scheme as a Senior Employment Advisor supporting participants on the programme back into employment.
+My previous role was working for the Restart scheme as a Senior Employment Advisor supporting participants on the programme back into employment.
 I supported individuals with 1 to 1 job searches, weekly appointments, interview prep and lots more to ensure they could find the perfect job for them.

 When I was younger I wanted to be on EastEnders.